-If you are locked out of your room or your apartment, you should contact your hall/area residence office, your resident assistant, or the resident assistant on call.
+If you are locked out of your room, suite or apartment, you should contact your hall/area Residence Life office, your resident assistant, or the resident assistant on call.
 The RA or staff assistant will explain the lock-out procedure and may provide you with a temporary key to be used for access to your room.
 If a temporary key is provided for your use, please note that you will be charged for a lock change if you do not return the temporary key within twenty-four hours.

 Direct swaps (student-to-student) will be allowed during designated room-change periods and under the following conditions:

-- The students who are participating in the direct swap must personally return their old keys and pick up their new keys from the appropriate hall/area residence office.
+- 3. The students who are participating in the direct swap must personally return their old keys and pick up their new keys from the appropriate hall/area Residence Life office.

 Sanctions for students who move without adhering to the above policy are the following:

-- Illegal moves may also incur judicial action.
+- 4. Unauthorized moves may also incur judicial action.